LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 ## How to connect this sensor into Raspberry PI?
 To connect this sensor to Raspberry PI you need 4 wires.
 Two of the wires used for voltage Vin (+3V from Raspberry) and ground GND and remaining two are used for data.
-As this is digital sensor, it uses I2C protocol to communicate with Raspberry.
-For I2C we need just two wires, Data (SDA) and Clock (SCL).
+As this is digital sensor, it uses I2C protocol to communicate with the Raspberry.
+For I2C we need two wires, Data (SDA) and Clock (SCL).
 Connect sensor SDA and SCL pins accordingly to Raspberry SDA and SCL pins.

-## How do I write code?
+## How do I write the code?
 I made it very simple for you.
-You just need to add NuGet package RobootikaCOM.TSL2561 to your project and the you are almost done :)
+You just need to add NuGet package RobootikaCOM.TSL2561 to your project and you are almost done :)

 Right-click in your project name and then "Manage NuGet packages"
 ![image](https://cloud.githubusercontent.com/assets/13704023/22802711/964f83d6-ef1a-11e6-9e7e-398257c2eda0.png)